UCAS

-Location

-UCAS is based near Marle Hill in Cheltenham at the junction of the B4075 (New Barn Lane) and the A435 (Evesham Road), near Cheltenham Racecourse and a park and ride.
-It is situated just inside the parish of Prestbury, Gloucestershire.

 History

 UCAS was formed in 1992 by the merger of Universities Central Council on Admissions (UCCA) and Polytechnics Central Admissions System (PCAS) and the name UCAS is a contraction of the former acronyms UCCA and PCAS.
 An early proposal was made for the new merged body to be called PUCCA (Polytechnics and Universities Central Council on Admissions) but this was never adopted.

 UCCA was the older of the two bodies, having been formed in 1961 to provide a clearing house for university applications in the United Kingdom.
 It was created in response to concerns during the 1950s that the increase in University applications was unmanageable using the systems then in place, where each student applied individually to as many institutions as they chose.
 This concern led to the Committee of Vice-Chancellors and Principals (CVCP) setting up an ad hoc committee in 1957 to review the matter; this committee in its Third Report of January 1961, recommended the setting up of a central agency, which subsequently became known as UCCA.
 Its First and Second Reports had already made several recommendations aimed at harmonising admissions procedures across different universities.

 The name UCCA referred originally to the management board (the Central Council) overseeing the new process but soon came to refer to the organisation responsible for its day-to-day operation.
 This was based initially in London and moved to Cheltenham, Gloucestershire in 1968.
 The new scheme had a pilot year handling a subset of applications for entry in 1963 and its first full year of operation handled admissions for 1964.

 The scheme was essentially a collaborative venture between independent universities and membership was voluntary.
 Most English universities joined from the start.
 Oxford and Cambridge joined (with slightly modified procedures) for the 1966 entry; the London medical and dental schools, as well as Belfast and Stirling for the 1967.
 In 1965, UCCA handled 80,033 applicants, rising to 114,289 in 1969.
 The acceptance rate of UCCA applicants by universities in 1969 stood at just over 50%.

 Initially, the processing of applications was carried out using punched card technology.
 In 1964, UCCA started using the services of a computer bureau with a Univac machine; in 1967 it installed its own Univac computer.